NullPointerExcy/SmartPDFManager/README.md

 3. Place the PDF files you want to organize in a directory of your choice (e.g., `pdfs/`).
 4. Choose a directory "input" where the PDFs are located and a directory "output" where the PDFs will be moved to.
 5. Start the process by clicking on the "Organize PDFs" button.

-## Planned Features

-- **Customizable**: Add or adjust categories and keywords to tailor the classification logic to your needs.